 Students who are deficient in meeting the above requirements must take additional coursework to attain equivalency.
 This process is called "leveling."
 Several options for leveling academic deficiencies are available to students.
 You should discuss deficiencies with the Program Director of the PhD in Biblical Studies.
-Equivalency options through the completion of additional approved academic courses include: campus-based courses; web-based courses; taking courses at a Capital Seminary and Graduate School (CSGS) extension site; and completing academic courses at another accredited institution.
-Documentation of experiential learning is not an option for the demonstration of equivalency.
+Equivalency options through the completion of additional approved academic courses include: campus-based courses; web-based courses; taking courses at a Capital Seminary and Graduate School extension site; and completing academic courses at another accredited institution.